Sumi-e Artists of Canada

 Painting by Helen Devereux

 Deborah Johnston also chose a northern Ontario theme.
-These pines, rocks and lake could remind a viewer of many a lake he has paddled across in his canoe.
+These pines, rocks and lake could remind a viewer of many a lake that he has paddled across in his canoe.

 Deborah Johnston beside her graduation painting